Layering skincare ingredients correctly is key to an effective routine. But, it can be overwhelming, especially for newbies.

 Retinol

-This is why we won’t recommend combining it with vitamin C, benzoyl peroxide, AHAs, or BHAs, as the mix can be seriously harsh on the skin.
+When layering skincare ingredients, avoid combining retinol with vitamin C, benzoyl peroxide, AHAs, or BHAs, as this mix can be harsh on the skin.

-What you can do instead is keep retinol and other actives separate.
-Take vitamin C, for example.
-You can use that in the morning to bolster your SPF protection, and then save your retinol for nighttime to aid your skin while you sleep.
+Instead, use retinol and other actives separately, apply vitamin C in the morning to boost SPF protection, and save retinol for your nighttime routine to work its magic while you sleep.

 Related read: How to use benzoyl peroxide and make it work for your anti-acne skincare routine